farsonic/mx-bng-toolset/README.md

 ```

 ##### RADIUS Configuration
+Set up access to the RADIUS Server first for both Authentication and Accounting.
+The configuration example uses the standard ports but obviously both the server IP address and port numbers should be adjusted to suit your setup.
 ```set access profile aaa-profile authentication-order radius
 set access profile aaa-profile radius authentication-server <Server IP>
 set access profile aaa-profile radius accounting-server <Server IP>